jamesdinardo/Retail-Forecasting/README.md

 # Retail-Forecasting
-This project uses historical sales data for 45 retail stores and predicts the department-wide weekly sales of each store for the following year.
+This project uses historical sales data for 45 retail stores and predicts the weekly sales for each store department for the following year.
 The data comes from [Kaggle](https://www.kaggle.com/manjeetsingh/retaildataset) and contains information about the store type, store size, temperature, price of fuel, store department, consumer price index each week, whether a holiday occurred that week, and the sales that week.

 ## Table of Contents